 When it comes to tennis mobility and warm-up, we like to focus on a joint by joint approach, either working from the bottom up or from the top down.
 We have found using these 3 areas below, regularly is the best way to recover from tennis and also prepare for your next session.

-2. Trigger Point Work.
-This is carried out by using certain pieces of equipment or a tennis ball.
-The basic idea behind it is, finding a tight area"trigger point" which is a specific small area of muscle, and then placing pressure on the point for up to 3 minutes which can allow the area to release the tension.
+2. Trigger Point Work - This is carried out by using certain pieces of equipment or a tennis ball.
+The basic idea behind it is, find a tight area"trigger point" which is a specific small area of muscle, and then place pressure on the point for up to 3 minutes which can allow the area to release the tension.
 This can often be painful for people at the start, but once they are used to it, it is a fantastic way to free up muscle tension.

 We think these are three key areas that are highly important for creating a robust tennis player, that is more resilient to injury.